nickassafkirk/Cartel-Coffee/README.md

 #### [Homepage](https://nickassafkirk.github.io/Cartel-Coffee/index.html)
  * Main navigation menu - allows users to navigate between pages and sections of the site by linking relevant pages in the header of each page.
 Bootstraps navbar collapse is used to create a clean and condensed experiece on smaller screen sizes.
  * Hero image slider - allows users to quickly learn the sites purpose by displaying a preview of the business location and decor and outlines the business's key functions (it's a cafe, they open 7 days and they also sell products) with the use of bold overlying captions.
 The Carousel slider is used to display multiple images clearly across all device sizes.
- * Welcome text - allows users to quickly learn the sites purpose about to build trust in the business and to encourage them to explore more on the site.
+ * Welcome text - allows users to quickly learn the sites purpose, in order to build trust in the business and to encourage users to explore more of the site.
  * Menu section - allows users quick access to the restaurants food and beverage menus so they can order food to collect or decide wether to visit the cafe to dine.
- * Shop categories section - allow users to quickly access the primary shop categories in the online shop so they can shop coffee beans and other populare shop categories.
+ * Shop categories section - allows users to quickly access each individual product category in the online shop so they can access products by their particualr interest.
  * About section -  this section provides more information about the business's background to build trust and rapport with new users.
- * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.
+ * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when located at the bottom of the webpage.

 #### [Menu Page](https://nickassafkirk.github.io/Cartel-Coffee/menu.html)
- * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons
+ * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons.
  * Intro section - this section qualifies this page's purpose and encourages first time learning.
 It provides tantalizing information about the cafe's menus and encourages users to explore more.
  * "Choose Menu" Sub navigation bar - Allows quick navigation to specific page sections to allow swift user navigation to their particular area of interest.
  * Food menu section: shows users the company's primary food options to encourage customers to dine at the cafe or order for takeaway/collection.
- * Dessert menu section: Shows users the business regular dessert options to encourage customers to dine at the cafe or order for takeaway/collection.
+ * Dessert menu section: Shows users the business's regular dessert options to encourage customers to dine at the cafe or order for takeaway/collection.
  * Coffee menu section: Shows users the business's coffee menu to encourage customers to visit the premises for coffee.
  * Order Section: The order section is added to implement a means to convert users into takeaway customers at the end of the menu page.
 Call and deliveroo buttons are utilised to allow customers to order via their preferred method.
- * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.
+ * Footer - provides links to popular pages and the business's contact information.
+This allows users to navigate to additional site pages when scrolled to the bottom of the page.

 #### [Shop Page](https://nickassafkirk.github.io/Cartel-Coffee/shop.html)
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons
  * Intro Jumbotron - A brief intro text box explaining the purpose of the page and encouraging first-time learning.
- * Category headings - Group relevant products together by association to increase readability sense of purpose for first time users.
+ * Category headings - Relevant products are grouped together by association.
+Bold headings are utilised to delineate where each section starts and ends and to provide context for each grouping of products.
  * Product tiles - Each product is composed of an Image thumbnail, Product tile, price and buy button.
 Clear, uniform product structure shows customers the key information needed to inform a purchase.
+Buy now buttons are currently utilised for display only.
- * Category cection trust marks - These sections summarise additional information relevant to each product category.
+ * Category trust marks - These sections summarise additional information relevant to each product category.
 They are added to provide additional information to build user trust and to show additional value in order to encourage a purchase.
  * Merchandise Jumbotron - A prominent text box to explain new products are coming soon.
-This is added to inform customers that the shop is regularly updated with new products and to entice customers to return to the site at a later date to make additional purchases.
+This is added to inform customers that the shop is regularly updated with new products to entice customers to return to the site at a later date to make additional purchases.
- * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.
+ * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolled to the bottom of the page

 #### [Contact/Book Page](https://nickassafkirk.github.io/Cartel-Coffee/contact.html)
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons